satwikkansal/archives/_posts/2018-01-20-My-Programming-archives.md

 And yes, please don't forget the giant **[What the f*ck Python!](https://github.com/satwikkansal/wtfpython)**.

 *PS: I create most of the content on Freelance basis.
-If you liked some of the content listed above, and would like to have content designed for your platform, you can check out [DevWriters](https://www.devwriters.com).*
+You can check out [DevWriters](https://www.devwriters.com) to know more about how that works.*